nine7nine/Gnome_Packages-pkgbuild/README.md

 ## Gnome-Shell_n7n:

  - This package disables Overview Mode entirely.
+ - Disables blure in the Lockscreen / unlockDialog (to avoid conflict with Mutter-Rounded blur)
- - It also adds the Performance-related MRs (merge requests) from gitlab.
+ - Adds Performance-related MRs (merge requests) from gitlab.

 This build of GS simplies and gives a more conventional Desktop experience.
 However, due to GS's Overview Mode being disabled; any related/dependent features will not work.
 For example, I replace the GS overview search function with Albert,